MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Compress-PSResource.md

 ## SYNOPSIS

-Compresses a specified module from the local computer to a Nupkg ready to be signed and published.
+Compresses a specified folder containing module or script resources into a `.nupkg` file.

 ## SYNTAX

 ```
-Compress-PSResource [-Path] <String> [-DestinationPath] <String> [-PassThru] [-WhatIf]
+Compress-PSResource [-Path] <String> [-DestinationPath] <String> [-PassThru] [-WhatIf] [-Confirm]
- [-Confirm] [<CommonsParameters>]
+ [<CommonsParameters>]
 ```

 ## DESCRIPTION

-This cmdlet isolates the pack feature in the Publish-PSResource cmdlet.
-This cmdlet takes the path to a PowerShell Module and packs it into a nupkg file saved at the DestinationPath.
-This allows users to sign the nupkg file.
-To publish the nupkg use the -NupkgPath parameter with Publish-PSResource.
+This cmdlet compresses a specified folder containing module or script resources into a `.nupkg` file. isolates the pack feature in the `Publish-PSResource` cmdlet.
+This allows you to sign the `.nupkg` file before publishing it to a repository.
+You can publish the final `.nupkg` file using the **NupkgPath** parameter of `Publish-PSResource`.

+This command was added in v1.1.0-preview.2 of **Microsoft.PowerShell.PSResourceGet**.

 ## EXAMPLES